-The Co-operative capitalizes all project-related costs incurred costs incurred related to the construction and/or purchase of the project.
+SolarShare capitalizes all project-related costs incurred related to the construction and/or purchase of the project.
 Those costs include equipment costs, soft costs and related financing charges for each project.
 Spare inverters are capitalized if they are considered standby equipment, are only used in connection with the projects, and expect to be used during more than one period.